Nickmason01/Code-Refactoring/README.md

 - I applied alt attribute tags to images to make them more accessible to end users using screen readers

-- I edited the nav bar to clean it up and make it more end user
+- I edited the nav bar to clean it up and make it more end user friendly

+By applying these changes I believe that I have made the website for accessible and easier to navigate for the end user